 This program will provide opportunities for the student to:

-Deficiencies in theory, history or aural skills should be removed by re-examination before the close of the second semester/term of graduate study.
+Students with undergraduate deficiencies may satisfy the entrance requirements by taking undergraduate level work, any available review courses, or by self‐study and examination.
+Deficiencies in music theory, music history or aural skills should be removed by re‐examination before the close of the second term of graduate study.
 Courses taken to satisfy deficiencies may not be counted toward the graduate degree.

 Successful completion of 33 semester hours of coursework including the master’s capstone experience.
 The master of church music program requires a recital on organ or voice and a church music practicum.